 That doesn’t mean you actually spend all your money.
 It just means that you assign every dollar a purpose or a job.

-In this method, even your savings is considered an expense.
+With zero-based budgeting, even your savings is considered an expense.
 Those dollars aren’t spent, but their job is set for future spending.